 Nutmeg butter is obtained by pressing the fruit and subsequent distillation of this paste.
 It is an oily substance white or yellowish, very rich of a saturated fatty acid called trimyristin, from which this butter contains around 80%.
 From this paste myristic acid is produced, that can be employed as a substitute for other saturated fats, such as coconut oil or palm oil.

-(See more nutritional properties of nutmeg in the listing above).
+(* See more nutritional properties of nutmeg ).

 Toxicity of nutmeg